git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/110_DeployAmazonFSxLustreCSIDriverToEKS.md

 ### Step 6: Deploy the CSI driver of FSx for Lustre

-Copy and the run the following command to deploy the CSI driver.
+Copy and the run the following command to deploy the CSI driver for FSx for Lustre

 ::code[kubectl apply -k "github.com/kubernetes-sigs/aws-fsx-csi-driver/deploy/kubernetes/overlays/stable/?ref=release-1.2"]{language=bash showLineNumbers=false showCopyAction=true}

-Verify whether the CSI driver has been installed successfully with the following command.
+Verify that the CSI driver has been installed successfully with the following command.

 ::code[kubectl get pods -n kube-system -l app.kubernetes.io/name=aws-fsx-csi-driver]{language=bash showLineNumbers=false showCopyAction=true}